How Token Limits Affect Chatbot Performance

 Every interaction with the chatbot- the input, output, and memory of previous messages- consumes tokens.

-What Are Token Limits?
+What Are GPT Token Limits?

 Every AI model has a maximum number of tokens it can handle in a single operation.
 This includes: